Troubleshooting

 Fix:

-Provide either createPrismaDatabaseAdapter({ client, model }) or createDrizzleDatabaseAdapter({ db, table }).
+Provide createPrismaDatabaseAdapter({ client, model }), createDrizzleDatabaseAdapter({ db, table }), or createMongooseDatabaseAdapter({ mongoose, mongoUrl }).

 Prisma delegate blypLog is missing